 Owners of a low-income housing project and other taxpayers who have taken the low-income housing credit and disposed of the building or an ownership interest may be required to recapture any credits that reduced their tax liability in a previous year.
-See Utah form TC-40LIC (tax.utah.gov/forms) for instructions on calculating the low-income housing credit recapture tax.
-Attach a supporting schedule showing the calculation of the credit recaptured.
+If you are required to recapture a portion of your federal low income housing credit, you must also recapture a portion of your Utah low income housing credit.